osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 Once calculated, collecting fees is a straightforward process of transferring the calculated amount from the pool address to the position owner.

-To collect fees, users call `MsgCollectFees` with the ID corresponding to their position.
+To collect fees, users call `MsgCollectSpreadRewards` with the ID corresponding to their position.
 The function `collectFees` in the keeper is responsible for executing the fee collection and returning the amount collected, given the owner's address and the position ID: